shigebeyond/jkmvc/doc/orm/using.md

 2. from `Request`

-We usually get values from request, just use `com.jkmvc.http.requestValues`
+We usually get values from request, just use `com.jkmvc.http.requestValues` method.

+But the data in the request is string, and  the model's property may not be string, so `com.jkmvc.http.requestValues` will intelligently convert the value in the request, and assigned to the model's property.

 ```
 import com.jkmvc.http.requestValues